wj-tan/llm-chatbot-playground/README.md

 # README

-This repository serves as a activity journal whereby I attempt to build an LLM chatbot
+This repository serves as a activity journal whereby I attempt to build an LLM chatbot with diffrent tools and framework.

 ## For workstation with GPU